SamuelSwartzberg/flashcardifying_text_temp/inf.md

 clipboard-cli is an npm package that exposes the command clipboard which works as a shell filter for the clipboard, copying or pasting as needed. xclip allows interaction with the X clipboard
+A clipboard manager is a computer program that adds functionality to an operating system's clipboard.
+Many clipboard managers allow the pinning of items, in maccy with ⟦⌥⟧ ⟦p⟧ Maccy is a FOSS clipboard manager for macOS.

 #### screen selection